:star2: Bhakti-Ratna Course 4 - (Registration open) :star2:

 Babaji

-Satyanarayana Dasa grew up in an Indian village near Faridabad, Hariyana, where he spent a happy childhood within a traditional family framework.
+Satyanarayana Dasa grew up in an Indian village near Faridabad, Haryana, where he spent a happy childhood within a traditional family framework.
 As a boy working on the family farm, he developed an attraction to the rich spiritual culture of his country while also demonstrating his promise as a student.
 Satyanarayana Dasa left village life to attend high school in Delhi where he earned admission to the prestigious Indian Institute of Technology (IIT) to study engineering.
 At IIT, he completed a graduate degree in mechanical engineering (B. Tech, 1976) and a postgraduate degree in industrial engineering (M. Tech, 1978).

 Satyanarayana dasa Babaji with Sri Haridas Sastri Maharaja